fanquake/core-review/gitian-building/README.md

 sudo ln -s /usr/local/bin/gsha256sum /usr/local/bin/sha256sum
 ```

 `date` on macOS doesn't work as expected, patch `gitian-builder` to use gdate (from coreutils).
-See `gdate.patch`.
+See [`gdate.patch`](gdate.patch).

 ```bash
 brew cask install docker
 ```
-Once docker is installed, open the .app binary at least once.
+Once Docker is installed, open the .app binary at least once.
-This is required so that Docker can request and setup the neccessary permissions.
+This is required so it can request and setup the neccessary permissions.
 You might also want to give Docker access to more CPUs, RAM etc.
-Go to Preferences -> Advanced and allocate as required.
+Go to `Preferences -> Advanced` and allocate as required.

 ### Setup
 ```bash